Travel Insurance and Advice for Visitors to Russia

 Safety Tips for Visitors to Russia

-It is also advisable for visitors to not drink unlabeled vodka.
+Visitors are also advised not to drink unlabeled vodka.
 Russia is known for its love of vodka, but bootleg vodka can cause serious harm and even death.
-This is because it may contain shoe polish, sawdust, paint thinners, or other dangerous ingredients.
-Make sure you only drink vodka that was purchased from a store, is sealed, and is labeled properly.
+It may contain shoe polish, sawdust, paint thinners, or other dangerous ingredients.
+Ensure you only drink vodka purchased from a store and is sealed and labeled properly.

-While in Russia, especially the major cities of Moscow and St. Petersburg, passports should be kept on your person in a secure, hidden place (such as a money belt).
-It is important to have your passport with you if you have any interaction with the police as not having it may cause them to harass, fine, or arrest you.
+In Russia, especially in the major cities of Moscow and St. Petersburg, passports should be kept on your person in a secure, hidden place (such as a money belt).
+It is important to have your passport with you if you interact with the police, as not having it may cause them to harass, fine, or arrest you.

-If you do emergency assistance help while traveling in Russia, call the single emergency hotline by dialing 112.
-You will be put in touch with an emergency call center that will field requests to medical or police assistance.
+If you need emergency assistance while traveling in Russia, call the single emergency hotline at 112.
+You will be connected to an emergency call center that will field requests for medical or police assistance.

 Vaccines Required and Necessary Medicines when Traveling to Russia